 National Women and Girls HIV/AIDS Awareness Day

 National Women and Girls HIV/AIDS Awareness Day is an annual observance to recognize the impact of HIV on women and girls.
-Observed on March 10, National Women and Girls HIV/AIDS Awareness Day is a day to "Share Knowledge.
-Take Action."
+Mark your calendars now for this March 10th observance.

 Below are some ways you can get involved around National Women and Girls HIV/AIDS Awareness Day – on March 10 or during March.